Skip to content

 --deployed-project-name DEPLOYED_PROJECT_NAME

-Provide a name that the platform will use for this project.
+Provide a name that the plugin will use for this project.

 --region REGION Specify the region that this project will be deployed to.